TACC-Cloud/cc-tapis-v2-actors/README.rst

 Get Started
 ###########

-This repository is consumed by `Tapis-CLI <https://tapis-cli.readthedocs.io/en/latest/>`_ To get started with creating an actor, running the ``tapis actors init`` command will fetch a very simple code skeleton you can fill in and deploy.
+This repository is consumed by `Tapis-CLI <https://tapis-cli.readthedocs.io/en/latest/>`_.
+To get started with creating an actor, running the ``tapis actors init`` command will fetch a very simple code skeleton you can fill in and deploy.

+Let us begin by installing Tapis-CLI.

 -------------------------
 Installation of Tapis-CLI